VU-ASE/actuator-tester/docs/01-overview.md

 | 1       | Controls the **left** motor and expects a value between -1.0 (full reverse) and 1.0 (full forwards)|
 | 2       | Controls the **right** motor and expects a value between -1.0 (full reverse) and 1.0 (full forwards)|

+## Testing

+To check if the motors work, you can run `make test` from the container - it will run `tester.py` in the `scripts` directory.
+Upon execution, you will be prompted to input the id of the rover you are trying to test.